Open Accessibility Menu

 Everyone experiences vomiting at one time or another.
 Often, vomiting goes away on its own with at-home care.
 However, vomiting can be a sign of a serious medical condition.
 Knowing when to utilize self-care and when to go to the emergency room is critical.

-The ER-trained physicians at UF Health Central Emergency & Urgent Care can treat you if you are experiencing an emergency.
+The ER-trained physicians at UF Health Central Emergency & Urgent Care Centers can treat you if you are experiencing an emergency.

 Vomiting Causes